dotlang/language/README.md

 For generic functions, any call to a function which does not rely on the generic type, will be checked by compiler even if there is no call to that generic function.
 Any call to another function relying on generic argument, will be checked by compiler to be defined.

+## Phantom types
+Explain about usage + can also be implemented using named types.

 ## Protocols
 - You can use this notation to define a union which can accept any type that confirms to `ShpProtocol`: `type Shapes := union[+ShpProtocol]`.
 Compiler will generate list of types.
 - There can be no impl on a protocol.